 - In The Holographic Paradigm (pg.
 217-218), there is a text that talks about Renee Weber’s interview with Fritjof Capra.
 Capra states that Schrödinger, in speaking about Heisenberg, has said: “I had several discussions with Heisenberg.
 I lived in England then [circa 1972], and I visited him several times in Munich and showed him the whole manuscript chapter by chapter.
 He was very interested and open, and he told me something that I think is not publicly known because he never published it.
 He said that he was well aware of these parallels.
 While working on quantum theory, he went to India to lecture and was a guest of Tagore.
 He talked a lot with Tagore about Indian philosophy.
 Heisenberg told me that these talks had helped him a lot with his work in physics because they showed him that all these new ideas in quantum physics were not all that crazy.
 He realized there was, in fact, a whole culture that subscribed to very similar ideas.
 Heisenberg said that this was a great help for him.
 Niels Bohr had a similar experience when he went to China.”

 - He has also been quoted several times saying, “After the conversations about Hindu philosophy, some of the ideas of Quantum Physics that had seemed so crazy suddenly made more sense.”

 - “Quantum theory will not look ridiculous to people who have read Vedanta.”

 3. Robert Oppenheimer

-Father of an atomic bomb, Julius Robert Oppenheimer was a theoretical physicist and was the head of the lab when the first atomic bomb was invented (Manhattan Project).
-Bhagwad Gita, Mahabharata and Indian historical facts have influenced Oppenheimer.
+The Father of the atomic bomb, Julius Robert Oppenheimer, was a theoretical physicist and was the head of the lab when the first atomic bomb was invented (Manhattan Project).
+Bhagwad Gita, Mahabharata, and Indian historical facts have influenced Oppenheimer.
 He also studied Sanskrit and read Bhagavad Gita in Sanskrit itself.